unexpectedpanda/retool/readme.md

 on multiple CDs were later released on DVD, which can only be determined by ISO size.

-As such, rereleases are currently marked as clones.
+As such, rereleases are generally marked as clones.

 #### Disc ring codes